aucad/aml-networks/readme.md

 Perform experiments on limited input size, by randomly sampling records of the holdout set.
 By default, the sample size $n$=50 and sampling is repeated 3 times.
 The result is reported as average of $n$ runs.
-Model query limit is unset, meaning attack's default limit is used.
+Model query limit is the attack's default.

-:eight_pointed_black_star: **Plot results** < 1 min
+#### ✴️ Plot results < 1 min

 ```
 make plots
 ```

-Plot results of a previously performed experiment.
-The plot data source defaults to `output` directory.
+Plot results of the two previous experiments.
+The plot data source is the `output` directory.

 ## Run Custom Experiments